rails/rollupjs-rails/README.md

 When you deploy your application to production, rollup.js attaches to the `assets:precompile` task to ensure that all your package dependencies from `package.json` have been installed via npm, and then runs `yarn build` to process `app/javascript/application.js` into `app/assets/builds/javascript.js`.
 The latter file is then picked up by the asset pipeline, digested, and copied into public/assets, as any other asset pipeline file.

+This also happens in testing where rollup attaches to the `test:prepare` task to ensure the JavaScript has been compiled before testing commences.
+(Note that this currently only applies to rails `test:*` tasks (like `test:all` or `test:controllers`), not "rails test", as that doesn't load `test:prepare`).

 That's it!

 You can tailor the configuration of rollup.js through the `rollup.config.js` that's created in the root of your project by the installer.